-I Couldn’t Stay Awake All Day With Lupus Until I Did This
+I Couldn’t Stay Awake With Lupus Fatigue Until I Did This

 Lupus fatigue.
 Reading those two words remind me of the worst times of my life.
 I can vividly remember the first year of my journey with Lupus where I couldn’t even walk from the couch to the kitchen to eat because I was so exhausted!